How Much Can You Do at Tokyo Disney at Night?

 As it’s evening, if you’re looking for a tipple to accompany your time in the park, you’ll find beer, at least, in many of the restaurants and cafes at both Disneyland and DisneySea.

-It’s not like Epcot where you can drink your way around the world though – you don’t really take them away and wander.
+It’s not like Epcot, where you can drink your way around the world, though – you don’t really take them away and wander.

 If you’re looking for something other than beer, the Teddy Roosevelt Lounge on the SS Columbia in DisneySea has a full bar (Priority Seating is recommended).